monarch-initiative/monarch-ingest-dashboard/README.md

-### KG COVID-19 Dashboard
+### Monarch Ingest Dashboard

-A dashboard for viewing statistics on the KG COVID-19 database
+A dashboard for viewing statistics on the Monarch Ingest Graph

 ## Project setup